-At the end of the first season of the Golden Globe nominated comedy Ted Lasso, Lasso’s AFC Richmond is relegated from the Premier League, exactly as team owner Rebecca hoped would happen when she spitefully hired an American college football coach to manage the squad into the ground.
-Which makes the storyline for Ted Lasso Season 2, which has been in production since January, clear: Lasso, this time with Rebecca’s encouragement, will need to lead his team out of England’s second tier soccer league and back into the big show.
-AppleTV+ must believe in Lasso as much as Rebecca does, because the show has also already been renewed for a Season 3, which series co-creator Bill Lawrence has said will be its last.
+At the end of the first season of the Golden Globe-nominated comedy Ted Lasso, Lasso’s AFC Richmond is relegated from the Premier League, exactly as team owner Rebecca hoped would happen when she spitefully hired an American college football coach to manage the squad into the ground.
+This makes the storyline for Ted Lasso Season 2, which entered production in January, clear: Lasso, this time with Rebecca’s encouragement, will need to lead his team out of England’s second-tier soccer league and back into the big show.
+AppleTV+ must believe in Lasso as much as Rebecca does because the show has also already been renewed for a Season 3, which series co-creator Bill Lawrence has said will be its last.

-In a January podcast episode, Lawrence explained that series star Jason Sudeikis has a master plan for his character’s arc: “He’s kind of mapping it out, it’s a three-season show.”
-Not that Lawrence is happy with that fact.
+In a December 2020 podcast episode, Lawrence explained that series star Jason Sudeikis has a master plan for his character’s arc: “He’s kind of mapping it out, it’s a three-season show.”
+Not that Lawrence is happy with it ending so soon.
 In fact, he immediately started to backtrack, daydreaming scenarios that might convince Sudeikis to stay on board.
 “After the third season, I will desperately try to get Mr. Sudeikis to do a…” Lawrence started.
 “The only way I think a fourth season of Ted Lasso exists would be if TL went and coached a soccer team that played about a block from Jason’s house in real life, you know what I mean?
 He’s got young kids.”

 Whatever that means for AFC Richmond's Premier League bid, it won’t be long until we find out.
-The second season of Ted Lasso is set to hit Apple TV+ this summer.
+Season 2 of Ted Lasso is set to hit Apple TV+ on July 23, 2021.